-Outsystems, which is a PaaS development environment that connects exclusively to SQL Server has its own page on memory optimization to the database which you can see at this link.
+Outsystems, which is a PaaS development environment that connects exclusively to SQL Server, has its page on memory optimization to the database, which you can see at this link.

 The specialists that work in this area figure out how to program the database to have the right table in memory to meet the demands of the system, and there has been quite a lot of work in this area for quite a long time.
 Outside of SAP, there is little dispute that this is the logical way to design the relationship between the database and the hardware’s memory.

 To see the full screen, just select the lower right-hand corner and expand.
 Trust us, expanding makes the experience a whole lot more fun.

 In summary, if a person says “in-memory computing,” the response should be “can we be more specific.”
 Clear thinking requires the use of accurate terms as a logical beginning point.

 SAP’s assertion the entire database must be loaded into memory is unproven.
 A statement cannot be accepted if it both has no meaning and if what it actually means (as in the entire database in memory) is unproven.

 Neither this article nor any other article on the Brightwork website is paid for by a software vendor, including Oracle, SAP or their competitors.
 As part of our commitment to publishing independent, unbiased research; no paid media placements, commissions or incentives of any nature are allowed.